narenaryan/software-design-python/README.md

     `source ~/vens/myenv/bin/activate`

-2. Now go to root directory and can run projects
+2. Now go to the root directory and can run various projects:

     `python pythonicBehavioral/main.py`